alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 ### Using quotes

-Imagine a script that prints the first, second, and third receveived parameter, then all of them:
+Imagine a script that prints the first, second, and third received parameter, then all of them:

 ```
 $ cat myscript.sh